craftykate/beer-temp/README.md

 If you're playing along at home, I connected the red leg to pin 12, the green leg to pin 13 and the blue leg to pin 16.

 **Test it out with some code** <br/>
-Before your setup function establish which color goes to which pins:
+Before your setup function establish which color goes to which pins (change the numbers depending on which pins your legs are plugged into:
 ```c++
 // LED pins
 int RedPin = 12;